sst/guide/_examples/how-to-create-an-expo-app-with-serverless.md

 Here we are adding a simple button that when clicked, makes a request to our API.
 We are getting the API endpoint from the environment variable, `process.env.API_URL`.

 The response from our API is then stored in our app's state.
-We use that to display the count of the number of times the button has been clicked.
+We use it to display the count of the number of times the button has been clicked.

 Let's add some styles.

-{%change%} Add stylesheet in `App.js` file
+{%change%} Add a `StyleSheet` in your `App.js`.

 ```jsx
 const styles = StyleSheet.create({